AbhiAgarwal/notes/README.md

 <p>Crossing out doesn't mean I have reached my goal in these languages, but just means that I have developed a decent understanding of them</p>

 <p>I want to try and understand these ideas.
 Not just from a developer's prespective, but also from a mathematicians side.
 So that means that try and understand how they are implemented, and not just how to use them.</p>

+<p>Also these are concepts I want to learn on a more fundamental level.
+These concepts are fairly hard to start approach on a more advanced level.</p>

 - Algorithm Design
 - Artificial Intelligence (NLP, Vision, Speech, Movement)